MicrosoftDocs/ai-builder/ai-builder-docs/azure-openai-model-pauto.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

 GPT models (Generative Pre-trained Transformer) are a type of natural language processing (NLP) model that's pre-trained on a large corpus of text.
 These models have become increasingly popular due to their ability to generate human-like text from a given prompt.
-They are being used in a variety of applications, from text summarization to automated question answering.
+They're being used in a variety of applications, from text summarization to automated question answering.
 When combined with workflow automation, the AI models can be used to automate a variety of tasks.
 For example, GPT models can be used to automatically generate drafts of emails, customer service responses, and product descriptions.
 They can also be used to generate proposed customer service scripts, allowing customer service agents to quickly respond to customer inquiries.

 > [!IMPORTANT]
 > - This is a preview feature.